 IDAH Summer Incubator

-The IDAH Summer Incubator extends IDAH's mission of support for digital-methods teaching, research and creative projects to a week-long, intensive workshop that provides cross-campus resources for faculty and graduate students engaged in digital arts & humanities projects.
-The Summer Incubator is designed to help faculty/research scientists/scholars and graduate students identify digital tools and publishing platforms, coordinate with librarians and technology specialists on campus, estimate project costs and duration, prototype a project component, and prepare effective grant proposals for external funding.
+The IDAH Summer Incubator extends IDAH's mission of support for digital-methods teaching, research and creative projects to a longer-format, intensive workshop that provides cross-campus resources for faculty and graduate students engaged in digital arts & humanities projects.
+The Summer Incubator is designed to help faculty/research scientists/scholars and graduate students identify digital tools and publishing platforms, coordinate with librarians and technology specialists, estimate project costs and duration, prototype a project component, and consider opportunities for external funding.

 The IDAH Summer Incubator program is designed to ensure a well-planned, phased approach to digital project development to promote success in each of the steps in a successful internal-to-external funding pipeline.